 Budget utilities are perhaps one of the most important things to arrange when you move to the Netherlands.
 Without gas, electricity, internet, and water, it’s impossible to live in an apartment, of course.
 College Life knows you need budget utilities and don’t want to spend too much time looking for it.
 That’s why we’ve put our heads together to find you the best solution: UnitedConsumers.
 This guide will tell you how utilities work in the Netherlands, if you need to find an energy provider, what the specifics are, and how you can sign up.

 Download a PDF version of the guide and read it when it's most convenient for you.

 How Budget Utilities Work

-When handling with gas and electricity you’ll have to deal with two different companies: the private company that provides you with the utilities and the netbeheerder which handles the physical distribution network and meters.
+When handling gas and electricity you’ll have to deal with two different companies: the private company that provides you with the utilities and the netbeheerder which handles the physical distribution network and meters.
 These regional network operators can also be your gas and electricity providers.
 The main netbeheerders in the Netherlands are: N.V.
 Nederlandse Gasunie (gas) and TenneT (electricity).

 Water, unlike gas and electricity, has been pre-assigned to a certain region in the Netherlands and is not a provider you can choose.
-Water it is arranged through your local government.
+Water is arranged through your local government.
 See the water section below for more information.